In the sequel to A Lonely Height, we find Stephen Capel settled into his first parish in the village of Thornton Down.

-Other books in the series include A Lonely Height, A Spotless Rose, A Twisted Harmony, An End to Innocence and A Fall from Grace.
+Other books in the series include A Lonely Height, A Spotless Rose, A Twisted Harmony, An End to Innocence, A Fall from Grace and A Fair Deliverance.

 If you’d like a signed copy - it makes a great gift - purchase direct below.
 If you want a personalised inscription, just drop Brian an email at [email protected] at the same time with the details.